plynty/Retirement-Expenses/README.md

 + Creates the rollup categories for the plynty expenditure categories which we will be focusing on.
 + Uses R objects created by the Integrated Mean and SE.R Script

+##### plyntyExpendiures.R
++ File that contains the parameters for the chosen Demographics

+##### createUCCMap.R
++ Creates a named list called abbreviationMap, which allows the user to see the text that a certain abbreviation within the tab.out file or roll up category stands for.
+For example:

+                                  > abbreviationMap$FOODTO
+                                  [1] "Food"

 ## **Mathematical Formulas Used**
 + To get the mathematical formulas used and analyzing them download the 2014 documentation from this website http://www.bls.gov/cex/pumd/documentation/documentation14.zip and search in the Documentation and Data Dictionary for a file called CE PUMD Interview Users' Documentation.pdf.

 ## **Ratios obtained**
-From the Integrated Mean and SE Roll Ups.R code program we are able to get the ratios of all the expenses for each category.
+From the Integrated Mean and SE Roll Ups.R code program we are able to get the ratios of all the expenses for each category, visible in the plyntyPercentageDF).
 They should add up to 100% for every income bracket.

 ## **Conclusion**
 The whole procedure then gave us a calculation of the expenses in the most accurate way possible.
 Please feel free to leave us questions and you are welcome to analyze our code.